pexmee/sudoku/README.md

 # sudoku
-Sudoku solver and generator written in python
+Low effort sudoku solver and generator written in python